First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate

 The $^{30}$S energy on target was measured to be $48.4\pm2.0$~MeV.
-The stopping power for $^{30}$S in the He+CO$_{2}$ gas mixture was determined by both a direct measurement of the beam energy at five target pressures and by a comparison of the shape of the Bragg curve and stopping position of the unscattered ions in the active target as shown in Fig.~\ref{fig:bragg}; excellent agreement was found between the measurements and the prediction using Ziegler's method.
+The stopping power for $^{30}$S in the He+CO$_{2}$ gas mixture was determined by both a direct measurement of the beam energy at five target pressures and by a comparison of the shape of the Bragg curve and stopping position of the unscattered ions in the active target as shown in Fig.~\ref{fig:bragg}.
+Excellent agreement was found between the measurements and the prediction using Ziegler's method; the maximum difference between the measured and calculated $^{30}$S residual energy was 700 keV or less than 4\%.
 The energy loss and the Bragg curve of the contaminant $^{29}$P were also reproduced using an identical approach, giving us confidence in our treatment of the energy loss in the PPACs, entrance window, and He+CO$_{2}$ gas mixture.
 The event-by-event particle identification of the cocktail beam is shown in Fig.~\ref{beam-pid2}.

 We confirmed the energy loss of $\alpha$ particles using a standard triple $\alpha$ source and an $\alpha$ beam created by CRIB, checking that both their Bragg curves and residual energies agreed with the calculations.
-A $\Delta E$--$E$ spectrum from the scattering measurement is shown in Fig.~\ref{de-e}; the figure shows clearly that the measured locus is consistent with the theoretical trend for $\alpha$-particles.
+A calibrated $\Delta E$--$E$ spectrum from the $^{30}$S+$\alpha$ scattering measurement is shown in Fig.~\ref{de-e}; the figure shows clearly that the measured locus is consistent with the theoretical trend for $\alpha$-particles.
 The dynamic range of the high-gain GEMs was optimized to be 10--100~keV corresponding to the energy deposit of $\alpha$ particles, which would always be stopped in the first SSD layer unlike high energy protons.
 As protons with enough energy to reach an SSD deposit $<5$~keV per pad, they could not be detected by the active target system.